icinganalysis/icinganalysis.github.io/content/U of Michigan Icing.md

 Langmuir, Irving, and Blodgett, Katherine B.: A Mathematical Investigation of Water Droplet Trajectories.
 Tech.
 Rep. No. 5418, Air Materiel Command, AAF, Feb.
 19, 1946.
 (Contract No. W-33-038-ac-9151 with General Electric Co.)
 [^4]: Eckert, E. R. G., and Robert M. Drake Jr. "Analysis of heat and mass transfer."
 (1972).
 You can find at copy at [archives.org](https://archive.org/details/analysisofheatma0000ecke/mode/2up)

-1. "Supercooled Clouds" Vonnegut, Bernard
-9. Hauger, Harry H. Jr.: Design of Air Heated Intermittent De-Icers.
-Air Conditioning Design Engineer, Douglas Aircraft Company, Inc., Lecture No. 9, To be presented in a special program on Airplane Icing Information March 30 - April 3, University of Michigan Airplane Icing Information Course, 1953.
-(56 pages)
-12. "Meteorological Design Requirements for Icing Protection Systems", and "Note on the Flight Testing and Assessment of Icing Protection Systems" Fraser, Don

-12a

-Difference between performance "failure" and "deficiency".